dialogueone-dev/IT-documentation/Project_management/Frameworks/README.md

-> # Frameworks and Methodologies in Software Design
+> # Frameworks and Methodologies in Software Design {docsify-ignore-all}

 In this module, you will learn about the most commonly used frameworks and methodologies for software design, including: